Baby Powder Cancer Lawsuit

 J&J has succumbed to legal pressure and announced on May 20, 2020, that they would stop making their well-known baby powder.

 For the latest info on talcum powder settlements, visit the litigation updates area at the top and bottom of the page.

-If you or a loved one has developed mesothelioma or ovarian cancer subsequent to using talcum powder or talc-based baby powder, you may qualify to participate in a talcum powder lawsuit.
+If you or a loved one has developed mesothelioma, ovarian cancer, or other forms of cancer subsequent to using talcum powder or talc-based baby powder, you may qualify to participate in a talcum powder lawsuit.

 Before taking the initial steps for filing a baby powder lawsuit, you need to ensure that you mitigate injury by seeking proper medical treatment and following any orders that your doctor tells you.